dieterich-lab/primex/README.md

 primex
 ======

-An R package to easy primer design using Primer3.
+An R package to ease primer design using Primer3.

 Installation
 ------------